We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Roasted coffee beans contain small quantities of a compound called acrylamide.
 In high amounts, acrylamide can be harmful.
-There are even concerns that it may also cause cancer.
+There are even concerns that acrylamide in coffee may also cause cancer.

 In this article, we explore what acrylamide is and whether it is harmful.
 We also discuss which types of coffee contain acrylamide, how much is in coffee, and whether people should stop drinking coffee.